dr-tony-lin/CarND-MPC-Project/submission-report.md

 ## Config class
 The Config class reads the hyper parameters from the config.json file:
-* N: the number of steps, json field "N"
+* N: the number of steps, json field: "N"
-* dt: the duration of each step, json field "dt"
+* dt: the duration of each step, json field: "dt"
-* ipoptTimeout: the IPOPT timeout (in second), json field "ipopt timeout"
+* ipoptTimeout: the IPOPT timeout (in second), json field: "ipopt timeout"
-* latency: control latency in millie seconds, json field "latency"
+* latency: control latency in millie seconds, json field: "latency"
-* maxPolyOrder: the maximal fitting polynomial order, json field "max poly order"
+* maxFitOrder: the maximal polynomial fitting order for road, json field: "max polynomial fitting order"
+* maxFitError: the maximal polynomial fitting error for road, json field: "max polynomial fitting error"
-* maxSteering: Maximal steering angle, json field "max steering"
+* maxSteering: Maximal steering angle, json field: "max steering"
-* maxAcceleration: the maximal acceleration of vehicle, json field "max acceleration"
+* maxAcceleration: the maximal acceleration of vehicle, json field: "max acceleration"
-* maxDeceleration: the maximal deceleration of vehicle, json field "max deceleration"
+* maxDeceleration: the maximal deceleration of vehicle, json field: "max deceleration"
-* maxSpeed: the xaximal speed of vehicle, json field "max speed"
+* maxSpeed: the xaximal speed of vehicle, json field: "max speed"
-* Lf: Length from the front wheels to the center of the back wheels, json field "Lf"
+* Lf: Length from the front wheels to the center of the back wheels, json field: "Lf"
 * epsiPanic: the epsi's panic level.
-Above this, a bigger penality will be applied, json field "epsi penalize more"
+Above this, a bigger penality will be applied, json field: "epsi panic"
+* ctePanic: the cte's panic level.
+Above this, a bigger penality will be applied, json field: "cte panic"
+* steerAdjustmentThresh: simulate human driver to steer more on sharp turns, json field: "steer adjustment threshold",
+* steerAdjustmentRatio: the ratio of the road's orientation change to apply to steering angle, json field:  "steer adjustment ratio": 0.022,
-* weights: cost weights: 0: cte, 1: epsi, 2: v, 3: delta, 4: delta delta, 5: not used, a, 7: delta a, 8: large deceleration low velocity, 9: negative speed, 10: out of range epsi, json field "weights"
+* weights: cost weights: 0: cte, 1: epsi, 2: v, 3: delta, 4: delta delta, 5: not used, a, 7: delta a, 8: large deceleration low velocity, 9: negative speed, 10: out of range epsi, json field: "weights"
-* steers: Steering angles to map to speed target, json field "steers"
+* steers: Steering angles to map to speed target, json field: "steers"
-* steerSpeeds: speeds for mapping steering angles to target speed, the last one is for the rest of steering angles, json field "steer speeds"
+* steerSpeeds: speeds for mapping steering angles to target speed, the last one is for the rest of steering angles, json field: "steer speeds"
-* yawChanges: road orientation changes to map to speed limit, json field "yaw change"
+* yawChanges: road orientation changes to map to speed limit, json field: "yaw change"
-* yawChangeSpeeds: speed for mapping road orientation changes to speed limit, the last item is for the rest of orientation change, json field "yaw change speed"
+* yawChangeSpeeds: speed for mapping road orientation changes to speed limit, the last item is for the rest of orientation change, json field: "yaw change speed"

 ## Utility functions
 Some utility functions are defined in utils.[h, cpp] for:
 * Transformation between map coordinate and vehicle coordinate, **globalToVehicle()**, **vehicleToGlobal()**
 * Polynomial fitting, **polyfit()**
 * Evaluating polynomial, **polyeval()**
-* Evaluating first order derivatives of a polynomial, **polypsi()**
+* Evaluating first order derivatives of a polynomial, **polyder()**
-* Moving vehicle, **moveVehicle()**
-* Computing speed limit and target speed, **computeSpeedTarget()**, **computeYawChangeSpeedLimit()**, **computeYawChange()**
 * unit conversion like mph(mile per hour) and meter per second (mps), degree and radian, (**MpH2MpS()**, **MpS2MpH()**, **deg2rad()**, **rad2deg()**)
 * Angle normalization to [-PI, PI], **normalizeAngle()**, and value clampping, **clamp()**